-The magical mechanism underlying this phenomenon is essentially anatomical and thus existential as we all seem to share the breathing patterns, with our hearts pulsing with a similar rhythm.
-Our anatomical predisposition to rhythm and beat may also explain why we react to music the way we do.
+The magical mechanism underlying this phenomenon is essentially anatomical and thus existential, as we all seem to share the breathing patterns, with our hearts pulsing with a similar rhythm.
+Our anatomical predisposition to rhythms and beats may also explain why we react to music the way we do.

 Nonetheless, despite the similarities, we should expect to see differences in the punctuation patterns within the syntactic structures of distant languages—whether prosodic, grammatical, syntactic, semantic, or just stylistic.
 Modelled upon Western languages, the shared punctuation system is not an exact match for Turkish.
 The current punctuation system needs reworking and consistent application.

 [Read more about the Turkish Language Society's current punctuation guidelines and the issues they have... ]